 The bad news is that developers can typically use only a fraction of their time for creating user value because of multiple reasons.
 Those reasons are multi-faceted and oftentimes originate from situations where developers have to cope with difficult code (see Latoza et al.).
 The good news is that if you can pinpoint the root causes for this, you have a mighty leverage point to convert your inefficiencies into “extra power”.
-Usually, the friction in the process is on such a high level so that getting, for example, more than 30% extra power is just grasping the low hanging fruits.
+Usually, the friction in the process is on such a high level so that getting, for example, more than 30% additional productivity is just grasping the low hanging fruits.

 Image 1 shows the flow of input and how it is converted into output.
 The input is the developers’ time that is “bought” by your budget.
 The output is added user value being contained in a new software release.
 Now, let’s discuss what usually happens on the way from input to output and where inefficiencies may happen.